 I am planning to visit from San Diego in a month.
 I got a direct flight!
 Can you please recommend anything (place to stay, food, etc) in Sayulita?
 I hope you are going to be there when I arrive!
-I’d love to meet!
+I’d love to meet you!

 – Christine Franklin, USA

-Sayulita is currently where I live.
 I traveled here three years ago and never left.
-The vibe here is so different that you barely can differentiate between traveling and living here – everyone knows each other.
-There is a deep desire to be involved in the community
+The vibe in Sayulita is so different that you barely can differentiate between traveling and living here – everyone knows each other.
+There is a deep desire to be involved in the community.

 The bulk of my round the world travels involve living with local families, which I mostly did in South American countries like Colombia and Argentina.
 I also did a few in the Middle East where I stayed with a Jordanian family for 5 weeks to teach English.